 Unlocking the nation’s land wealth for everyone

-In phase 2 of the LRP, the Kingdom’s traditional land assets will be digitised, and recorded using block chain technology on a traditional land asset register (independent of the virtual land register referred to in relation to phase 1 above).
-This land register will also be created and maintained using ultra-secure and transparent block chain technology.
-It will be safer and more accessible to the citizens of the Nation than physical land records in the Deeds Offices.
-All of the Kingdom’s traditional land assets will be created as NFT’s (non-fungible tokens), meaning that they will represent or correlate to a unique physical asset in the physical world but will be recorded digitally in the cloud.
+The Land Revitalisation Project will tokenise the Kingdom’s traditional land assets.
+This land register will be created and maintained using ultra-secure and transparent blockchain technology.
+It will be safer and more accessible than physical land records in the Deeds Offices.
+All of the Kingdom’s traditional land assets will be created as NFT’s (non-fungible tokens), meaning that they will represent or correlate to a unique physical asset in the physical world but will be recorded digitally.
 The land register created to record transactions relating to the traditional physical land assets will be known as the “Traditional Land Register”.

-Once the traditional land assets are recorded as NTF’s on the Traditional Land Register, they can be traded or the rights in relation thereto amended at a fraction of the cost of registration in relation to physical land assets, because there is no need to pay conveyancing and bond fees, or certain taxes that apply in relation to land transactions.
-This does not mean that no tax or transfer fees will ever be payable in terms of these kinds of digital land transactions – this might become applicable in the future, but it does not apply for the present.
+Once the traditional land assets are recorded as NTF’s on the Traditional Land Register, they can be traded or the rights in relation thereto amended at a fraction of the cost of registration in relation to physical land assets, because there is no need to pay conveyancing and bond fees, and through the 99 year lease hold model one would not pay transfer duty.

-This will allow people with registered digital land rights to unlock the value of the land in ways that were not available to them before, and will foster land revitalisation across the Ndebele Nation.
+This will allow people with registered digital land rights to unlock the value of the land in ways that were not available to them before, and will foster land revitalisation across Africa.

 LAND DEVELOPMENT PROJECTS

-Funds raised in phases 1 and 2 will be put into trust, and utilized for the long-term development, on a physical level, of the Nation’s traditional land assets.
+Funds raised in relation to the above will be utilized for the long-term development, on a physical level, of the Nation’s traditional land assets.

-The entire LRP aims to create jobs and stimulate the Ndebele economy, as well as the larger South African economy.
+The entire Land Revitalisation Project aims to create jobs and stimulate the Ndebele economy, as well as the larger South African economy.